Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Gradient
 ~~~~~~~~
-Computes the gradient of a point based input field for every element
+Computes the gradient of a vertex-centered input field for every element
 in the input data set.
+Fields will be automaticall recentered if they
+are elemenet-centered.
 The gradient computation can either generate cell center based gradients,
 which are fast but less accurate, or more accurate but slower
 point based gradients (default).